laur89/docker-seafile/README.md

 [Reading through the setup manual](https://github.com/haiwen/seafile/wiki/Download-and-setup-seafile-server) before setting up Seafile is recommended.

-Run the image in a container, exposing ports as needed and making `/seafile` permanent.
+Run the image in a container, exposing ports as needed and making `/seafile` volume permanent.
 For setting seafile up, maintaining its configuration or performing updates, make sure to start a shell.
 As the image builds on [`phusion/baseimage`](https://github.com/phusion/baseimage-docker), do so by